Nicnl/borderlands4-serials/README.md

   - It prevents the skin from being handled, and gets stripped of the item as a result.
 (Example: phosphene skin.)
   - It prevents DLC items from being decoded.
 Because DLC items are paid, support will not be added.

-That's the only known limitation.
+This is the only known limitation.

 ## Base85 to bitstream
 Before doing anything, the serials must be turned into an usable bitstream.